Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

     - **Complete**
         The order import has been successfully completed.
     - **Error**
-        The order import has been failed.
+        The order import has failed.
 Click the [Show log message] button in the column to display the corresponding log message in the *LOG* tab, see [User interface LOG](./06a_Log.md).
     - **Canceled**
         The order import has been canceled.